harrypmdev/worthing-sw/README.md

 ### Vote

 + The vote feature allows users to upvote and downvote both posts and songs to express their opinions and interact with the site community.
-+ The net votes immediately updates and the upvote and downvote buttons visually represent the user's current vote, showing them their current vote state visually and thus aiding a positive UX.
++ The net votes tally immediately updates and the upvote and downvote buttons visually represent the user's current vote, showing them their current vote state visually and thus aiding a positive UX.

 <br />
 <details>